Samoa national rugby union team: History

-The Marist Brothers brought the game of rugby to Western Samoa in 1924 and The Western Samoa Rugby Football Union was formed in 1924.
 On 18 August 1924, Western Samoa played its first international against Fiji in the capital Apia, the visitors winning 6–0.
-The match was played at 7 am to allow the Samoans time to get to work afterwards and was played on a pitch with a large tree on the halfway line.
-The return match was won 9–3 by Samoa to draw the series.
+The match was played at 7 am to allow the Samoans time to get to work afterwards and the ship taking the Fijian team to Tonga to make its sailing time.
+The return match, a month later, was won 9–3 by Samoa.